iteccxzy/iteccxzy/README.md

+👋 Hi, I’m Gabriel Gomez

+---

-- 👋 Hi, I’m Gabriel, I live in Corrientes Argentina.
+🇦🇷 I live in Corrientes Argentina.
 I have a degree in computer science and a little over 2 years ago I began to dedicate myself to web development initially with Python and Django, then also with frameworks such as Vuejs.

-- 👀 I’m interested in development opportunities mainly with Django and Python.
+👀 I’m interested in development opportunities mainly with Django and Python.
 My search is focused on trying to join a team where I can contribute my experience, learnings to be able to have the feedback that complements my skills.

-- 🌱 I’m currently learning data science with Numpy, Pandas, and Matplotlib in notebook environments.
+🌱 I’m currently learning data science with Numpy, Pandas, and Matplotlib in notebook environments.

-- 📫 How to reach me: iteccxyz@gmail.com
+📫 How to reach me: iteccxyz@gmail.com

 #### Skills